Written by on . Last updated June 3rd, 2026.

-In the morning of Wednesday May 13th, 2026, a significant MAG-5.7 earthquake hit in the South Pacific Ocean 285 kilometer from Nuku‘alofa, Tonga.
-Roughly 1 thousand people may have felt this earthquake.
+In the morning of Wednesday May 13th, 2026, a significant MAG-5.7 earthquake hit in the South Pacific Ocean 298 kilometer from Nuku‘alofa, Tonga.
+Such earthquakes in regions like this usually have a minimal impact on people and the economy.

 Felt the earthquake?
 Share this article: Share on Facebook Tweet Submit to Reddit Share on LinkedIn